MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 #### Online-only deployment

-If you have an online-only deployment scenario where users are assumed to have internet access, complete the following steps.
+If you have an online-only deployment scenario where users are assumed to have internet access, use the following workflow.

 1. During your app setup, run a test to make sure that the WebView2 Runtime is already installed.
 To verify that the Runtime is installed, use either of the following approaches:

-    *   Inspect the `pv (REG_SZ)` registry key for the WebView2 runtime at the following location.
+    *   Inspect the `pv (REG_SZ)` registry key for the WebView2 Runtime at the following location.
 If this regkey doesn't exist, or if exists and is `null` or an empty string, this means that the WebView2 Runtime is not installed on the client.
 Use this regkey to detect whether the WebView2 Runtime is installed, and to get the version of the WebView2 Runtime.
 Find `pv (REG_SZ)` at the following location.

         On 64-bit Windows: